 • Step 5: Select the destination where you want to replicate the data inside your Synapse workspace and click on the Next button.
 Here, an SQL Pool is selected as an example.

-• Step 6: You can now map your fields of the source table to the destination table and set the data types as well.
-Once done, click on the Next button.
+• Step 6: You can now map the fields of the source table to the destination table and set the data types as well.
+Once you’ve done this, click the Next button.

 • Step 7: If you need to stage your Big data, then you can select the staging location and its path.
 You can also choose “Polybase” when dealing with large data sets and want multiple queries to be processed parallelly.
 Once done, click on the Next button.